firebase/firebase-ios-sdk/FirebaseRemoteConfig/Tests/SwiftAPI/Resources/README.md

 Once generated we will need to be able to read it from  `RemoteConfigConsole.swift`.
 We can write the access code to a `.plist` or `.txt` file that can be placed in the testing directory to be read from upon inititialization of a `RemoteConfigConsole` instance.

-After that, we should be able to all the remote config tests using a real console that we want!
+After that, we should be able to do all the remote config tests using a real console that we want!

 ## Troubleshooting